xrdocs/application-hosting/_tutorials/2023-04-18-2023-04-18-application-hosting-with-appmgr.md

 - Application logs: Show app logs [Docker equivalent: docker logs/journalctl]
 - Source table: Show information about available sources.

-#### Docker hello-world example
+#### Building your application

-Let us try running a docker hello-world container on a Cisco router running IOS XR using appmgr.
+Let us try building a docker application as a XR appmgr support rpm package.

 To get started, clone the appmgr-build repository on your development environment.